 Molds usually reproduce by spores.
 Molds grow best in moist, warm conditions, and they need a food source to thrive.
 But molds are opportunistic, meaning they can grow in virtually any environment.
 Molds love moisture, and any area of your home that has it—like your bathroom, basement, or kitchen—is likely home to mold.

 Mold occurs when there is a source of moisture, such as a leak, condensation, or humidity.
 It doesn’t take too much water, either.
 Mold spores can be found in any moist environment; all it takes is for them to attach to the wall or some insulation or for water droplets to float across the top of carpeting, and mold will begin to grow.

 How to do carpets mold cleaning

-Whether mold is a result of poor ventilation, sewage problems, or a leak, getting rid of mold from your carpets can be a tough job.
+Whether mold is a result of poor ventilation, sewage problems, or a leak, getting rid of mold on carpet can be a tough job.
 Mold spores float in the air, and can land on your carpet, then reproduce.
 This can happen even if you don’t see mold growing on the carpet or even begin to smell mold.